Internet Traffic Management Policy

 Why does Fizz use Internet traffic management measures?

 Fizz wants to offer the best online experience to its members.
-Because the upload speed (from the user to the Internet) of the 120 Mbps access is high, Fizz uses traffic management measures to prevent some modems from slowing down the overall service, even momentarily.
+Because the upload speed (from the user to the Internet) of the 120 and 200 Mbps* access is high, Fizz uses traffic management measures to prevent some modems from slowing down the overall service, even momentarily.

 What kind of traffic is targeted?

 Fizz does not target any particular type of traffic, nor any specific applications or protocols such as peer-to-peer file sharing.
-Only data uploads (from the user to the Internet) made with the 120 Mbps* access are subject to traffic management.
+Only data uploads (from the user to the Internet) made with the 120 and 200 Mbps* access are subject to traffic management.
 Download traffic (from the Internet to the user) is not managed.

 When and how does Fizz manage traffic on its network?